Getting Started

 Suger Insulin is an AI-powered workspace built into the Suger console for ISVs selling through cloud marketplaces.

-Insulin gives you conversational AI, automated agents, and intelligent workflows — all designed for cloud marketplace operations.
-Whether you need help drafting offers, analyzing revenue data, managing co-sell opportunities, or coordinating across tools like Gmail, Salesforce, and HubSpot, Insulin brings AI assistance directly into your marketplace workflow.
+Insulin gives you conversational AI, reusable agents, Custom Apps, knowledge bases, connected third-party tools, and automated jobs.
+Whether you need help drafting offers, analyzing revenue data, managing co-sell opportunities, coordinating across Gmail, Salesforce, HubSpot, Slack, or Teams, or building a lightweight internal app, Insulin brings AI assistance directly into your marketplace workflow.

 Key Capabilities